GW2Treasures/gw2treasures.com/README.md

 These are the steps that are required to work on any of the gw2treasures.com components.

+1. You need Node.js 20+ and docker installed.
-1. Install dependencies by running `npm i` in the root directory.
+2. Install dependencies by running `npm i` in the root directory.
 This will install dependencies for all apps and packages.
-2. Start the database in docker using `docker compose up -d database`.
+3. Start the database in docker using `docker compose up -d database`.
-3. (Optional) To get data into the database, it is best to run workers with `docker compose up -d worker` in the background.
+4. (Optional) To get data into the database, it is best to run workers with `docker compose up -d worker` in the background.

 ### Web

-The website uses nextjs and the code is found in [apps/web](apps/web/).
+The website uses Next.js and the code is found in [apps/web](apps/web/) and [packages/ui](packages/ui/).

 1. Run `npm run dev:web`
 2. Visit http://gw2treasures.localhost:3000/